RPDJF/Goofyn/README.md

 - [x] /message: Create and manage messages.
 - [x] /invite: Get the bot's invite link.
 - [x] /interaction: Interact with your friends.
+- [x] /search: Search for specific anime, manga, or characters through the MyAnimeList thanks to [Jikan.js](https://github.com/RPDJF/Jikan.js).
 - And more to come!

 ## Text formatting 📝

-Goofyn supports text formatting in any messages and embeds.
+Goofyn supports text formatting in any messages, embeds and some commands.

 You can use them for welcome messages for example :